kubeflow/blog/_posts/2022-08-19-kubeflow-user-survey-2022.md

 ### Installation and Upgrades

-One of the top three voted answers to the biggest gap in Kubeflow was Installation (tied with Security).
+One of the top three voted answers to the biggest gap in Kubeflow was installation (tied with security).
 In addition, > 25% of the freeform answers mentioned feedback about the installation process and/or installation tools that users would like to see supported.

 Users are looking for easier installation with better support to upgrade their Kubeflow components and cluster.